$SU_2(\mathbb{C})$ symmetry in quantum spin chain ground states and Haldane's conjecture: Introduction

-\vsp One standing conjecture by Haldane [2] says that $H_{XXX}$ has a unique ground state and the ground state admits a mass gap with its two-point spatial correlation function decaying exponentially for integer spin $s$ ( odd integer $d$, where $d=2s+1$ ).
-Whereas for the even values of $d$, the conjecture says that $H_{XXX}$ has a unique ground state with no mass gap and its two-point spatial correlation function does not decay exponentially (i.e. $s$ is a ${1 \over 2}$ odd integer spin, where $d=2s+1$).
-A well known result, due to Affleck and Lieb [2] says: if $H_{XXX}$ admits a unique ground state for even values of $d$ then the ground state has no mass gap and its two-point spatial correlation function does not decay exponentially.
-In contrast, if the integer spin $H_{XXX}$ model admits a unique ground state with a mass gap, a recent result [24] says that its two-point spatial correlation function decays exponentially.
-Thus the uniqueness of the hypothesis on the ground state for $H_{XXX}$ model is a critical issue to settle a part of the conjecture.
-However in [23] for even values of $d$, we have proved that ground state of anti-feromagnetic Heisenburg model $H_{XXX}$ is not unique and any low temperature limiting ground states of $H_{XXX}$ is not pure.
-However the low temperature limiting ground state has no massgap in its spectrum and its spatial correlation function does not decay exponentially provided it is non degenerate.
+\vsp Haldane \cite{[2]} conjecture stated that $H^{XXX}$ has a unique ground state and the ground state admits a mass gap with its two-point spatial correlation function decaying exponentially for integer spin $s$ ( odd integer $d$, where $d=2s+1$ ).
+Whereas for the even values of $d$ (i.e. $s$ is a ${1 \over 2}$ odd integer spin, where $d=2s+1$), the conjecture stated that $H^{XXX}$ has a unique ground state with no mass gap and its two-point spatial correlation function does not decay exponentially.
+A well known result of Affleck and Lieb \cite{[2]} says: if $H^{XXX}$ admits a unique ground state for even values of $d$ then the ground state has no mass gap and its two-point spatial correlation function does not decay exponentially.
+In contrast, if the integer spin $H^{XXX}$ model admits a unique ground state with a mass gap, a recent result \cite{[26]} says that its two-point spatial correlation function decays exponentially.
+Thus the uniqueness of the hypothesis on the ground state for $H^{XXX}$ model is a critical issue to settle a part of the conjecture.

+\vsp For even values of $d$, we have proved in \cite{[24]} that ground state of anti-feromagnetic Heisenberg model $H^{XXX}$ is not unique and any low temperature limiting ground state of $H^{XXX}$ is not pure.
+Neverthelss, any low temperature limiting ground state admits no mass gap in its spectrum and its spatial correlation function does not decay exponentially provided the limiting ground state is non degenerate.
+In the present exposition we resume general mathematical set up \cite{[23],[24]} and address Haldane's conjecture for odd values for $d$.